katyjg/mxlive/docs/_build/html/_sources/reports.rst.txt

 **y2**: List of lists of data to plot on the right y-axis.
 Each list should be the same length as the list defined in `x`.
 The first entry in each list is a label for the data.

-**x-scale**: Supported scaling includes 'linear', 'pow', 'log', 'identity', 'time', and 'inv-square' (power with exponent -0.5)
+**x-scale**: Supported scaling includes **'linear'**, 'pow', 'log', 'identity', 'time', and 'inv-square' (power with exponent -0.5)

+**interpolation**: Supported curve interpolation includes **'linear'**, 'basis', 'cardinal', 'step', 'step-before', 'step-after'.

+**x-limits**: Tuple of [min, max] values for the x-axis.
+If only one value (min or max) is specified, a null value should be provided as a placeholder for the other.

+**y1-limits**: Tuple of [min, max] values for the left y-axis.
+If only one value (min or max) is specified, a null value should be provided as a placeholder for the other.

+**y2-limits**: Tuple of [min, max] values for the right y-axis.
+If only one value (min or max) is specified, a null value should be provided as a placeholder for the other.

 Model